Ashley-Pritchard/Gel2MDT/README.txt

 USER GUIDE

-This tool must be provided with a single 'proband_file_*.csv' input file.
+This tool should be provided with a single 'proband_file_*.csv' input file.
 The tool assumes this file will be found in the same dirctory as the script.
 No other files with this name format should be in the directory.
+If there is more than one file with the 'proband_file_*.csv' naming format, the script will run for the most recent file.

+There should not be other files with the naming format 'Gel2MDT_Export_*_MutationReport.csv' or 'empty_files.txt' in the directory.
+If files with these names exist, they will be moved to a directory called 'temp'.
+This directory should be removed before running the script again.
+If not, and if a following run requires files to be moved to a 'temp' directory, any files with the same name will be overwritten.
+This could be of particularly relevance for 'empty_files.txt' files.

 All files associated with the run will be transfered to a directory named according to the date of the run in the format yyy-mm-dd.
 There should not be another directory with this name.
+If there is another directory with this name, the directory will be named with a '.' on the end for version control.
+Thus, if the script is run 5 times in one day, the 5th run will create a directory named 'date....'.

 SUPPORT